tulimid1/what-is-covering-me/paper.md

 ## Quadratic Discriminant Analysis (QDA)

 Quadratic discriminant analysis (QDA) is another algorithm for classifying data, and is more flexible in how it models data compared to LDA.
-Both LDA and QDA model central tendency the same, with a $\mu$ vector for each class, but model within and between dispersion ($\Sigma$) differently.
-Whereas LDA models $\Sigma$ for all classes together, QDA will model $\Sigma$ for each class separately (Algorithm 4).
+Both LDA and QDA model central tendency the same, with a $$\mu$$ vector for each class, but model within and between dispersion ($$\Sigma$$) differently.
+Whereas LDA models $$\Sigma$$ for all classes together, QDA will model $$\Sigma$$ for each class separately (Algorithm 4).
 This small difference will allow this algorithm more flexibility around classes having different relationships between and within predictors (Figure 7).
 However, there must be enough data in each class to allow reasonable estimation of within and between dispersion.
 If not, QDA will suffer and LDA may be the stronger model.

 ![](figures/QDA_Example_kbg.png)

 Figure 7.
 QDA classifier on simulated data.
 Each class is represented by a single color.
-Each classes simulated data comes from a multivariate Gaussian with a unique $\mu$ vector and $\Sigma$ matrix.
+Each classes simulated data comes from a multivariate Gaussian with a unique $$\mu$$ vector and $$\Sigma$$ matrix.
 Shaded regions represent class prediction in the area.
 Inspiration from Hastie et al. - *Elements of Statistical Learning* [[6]](#references).

 ````
 Algorithm 4.
 Quadratic Discriminant Analysis